jaibrat/hardcode_PTV_onto_CBCT/README.md

 	#wx.Panel.__init__(self)
         pass
 ```
-it's either that or installing suited wx version (to me, much harder job)
+It's either that or installing suited wx version (to me, much harder job)
 (third option is to copy-paste (rewrite) function that is being called
 We just want to use one of class'es methods.

+Good luck!